The Legend of Zelda: Skyward Sword: Plot

 Skyward Sword takes place at the beginning of the Zelda continuity: according to legend, three ancient Goddesses bestowed a great wish-granting power: the Triforce.
-The Demon King Demise, a deity who had conquered time itself, laid waste to much of the land seeking to take the Triforce.
+The Demon King Demise laid waste to much of the land seeking to take the Triforce.
 The Goddess Hylia gathered the survivors and sent them into the sky, allowing her to launch a full-scale offensive against Demise.
 She was victorious, but the land was severely damaged.
 Uncounted years later, the outcrop is known as Skyloft, and its people believe the surface below is a myth.

 In the present, knight-in-training Link passes his final exam despite attempted interference by his class rival Groose, who considers himself a romantic rival for Link's childhood friend Zelda.
 After passing the exam and on a celebratory flight together, Zelda is whisked away below the clouds by a dark tornado.
 After recovering back on Skyloft, Link is led into the island's statue of Hylia to the Goddess Sword by Fi, the spirit of the sword who resides within it.
 Link draws the sword, showing himself to be the prophesied hero who will finally destroy Demise.
 Opening a way through the clouds to the surface, Link is guided by Fi to the Sealed Temple, where he meets an old woman who tells him to track Zelda: this leads Link across the regions of Faron Woods, Eldin Volcano, and the Lanayru Desert.
 While he catches up with Zelda, he is prevented from returning her to Skyloft by Impa, a young woman guarding and guiding Zelda.
 Link also encounters Ghirahim, a self-proclaimed Demon Lord working towards freeing Demise.
 At the Temple of Time in the Lanayru Desert, Link defends Zelda and Impa from Ghirahim, buying the two enough time to depart through a Gate of Time into the past, which Impa destroys as they pass through.